IanPRoberts/StructCoalescent/README.md

 ## Example

 This is a basic example of usage.
-First, we generate a heterochronous dated structured phylogenetic tree with $n=10$ leaves sampled between 2015 and 2020 from $d=3$ demes.
+First, we sample a heterochronous dated structured phylogenetic tree with $n=10$ leaves obtained from from
+$d=3$ demes between 2015 and 2020.

 ``` r
 n <- 10